DEFRA/defra-ai-sdlc/pages/appendix/CONTRIBUTING.md

 1. Check existing issues to see if someone has already answered your question
 2. Create a new issue with the "question" label if you need more help

 Thank you for helping make the Defra AI SDLC Playbook better for everyone!

+{% include page-navigation.html
+   prev_url="defra-approved-tools"
+   prev_title="Allowed Tools"
+   next_url="/"
+   next_title="Welcome" %}